The International Trade Blog Import Procedures

 The customs authority in the buyer’s country will likely assess duty on the declared value of the repair; however, it can also be possible that the country’s laws require that duty be paid on the full value of the goods.
-As a result, the customer may ask you to declare a value of $1, $5, or $100; if that is the value, you have my blessing, but if the value on the good is actually $3,000 or $10,000, then that is the value to declare.
+As a result, the customer may ask you to declare a value of $1, $5, or $100 when the goods are shipped back to them after the repair.
+If that is the value, you have my blessing, but if the value on the good is actually $3,000 or $10,000, then declare the higher value.

 Step 2: Contact Your Customs Broker